UKGC Credit Card Ban for Gambling Products

 Gambling addiction risk and resources

 Gambling addiction is a public health concern just as much as it is a financial one.
 It’s important to be aware of the risks posed by compulsive gambling.
-We have an in-depth article on responsible gaming available here.
+Check our in-depth article on gambling addiction.
 I encourage you to read it in order to become informed about the issue and the different resources available to those who need help dealing with compulsive gambling and gambling addiction.

 Some signs that you or someone close to you could be at risk of harm are secretiveness, alienation, excessively defensive attitudes, lying, a tendency to chase losses and taking loans that can range from very small amounts to thousands of pounds of debt.
 It’s important that you don’t ignore any sign, no matter how small.